 - 60-day advance window.
 You can file early to avoid last-minute issues.

 - Late filing.
-Allowed, but considered out of term and may trigger recargos.
+Allowed, but considered out of term — may trigger recargos.

 - Coordinate with AEAT.
-Many people pre-file both the AEAT alta and the Social Security alta the same day.
+Many people pre-file both the AEAT alta and Social Security alta on the same day.

-Choosing your contribution base under the 2025 real-income bands
+Choosing your contribution base under the 2026 real-income system

-- There are multiple bands from low to high income.
+- There are 15 bands from low to high income.

-- You can change your base up to six times per year to track your income.
+- You can change your base up to six times per year to track your actual income.

 - A small MEI surcharge applies to all workers for system sustainability.

-- Higher base means higher protection for sick leave, maternity or paternity, and future pension.
+- A higher base means higher protection for sick leave, maternity or paternity, and future pension.

-Simple rule of thumb: pick a base that fits your income, then adjust during the year if your income changes.
+Rule of thumb: pick a base that fits your income, then adjust during the year if your income changes significantly.

-- You must not have recent prior use that blocks eligibility, and you cannot have debts with AEAT or TGSS.
+- You must not have used tarifa plana recently, and you cannot have debts with AEAT or TGSS.

 Pluriactividad.